DavidBK/shampoo/Node/Call-Of-Duty.md

 ## Task 1 - Health Check

--- _Estimation time: 2 Day_
+-- _Estimation time: 3 Days_

 1. Create a server and an app.

    - listen on port from env var and the default port should be `3000`.

-2. Create a health check endpoint:
+1. Create a health check endpoint:

    - GET `/health`
    - Return a 200 status code if the server is running.